(October, 1909 - December, 2003)

 Checked out the night before so we could get an early start on the next part of our trip.

 Ate breakfast.
-Took a couple of pictures and filled out their questionnaire.
-We took some pictures and left a little after nine and arrived a little after noon at the Thrifty Place at Marina del Rey.
-There was some traffic but we just kept going.
-We got a lift to the Ferry from the Thrifty people so we arrived by 1 PM for our 2:30 Ferry.
+Took a couple of pictures and filled out their questionnaire and left a little after nine and arrived a little after noon at the Thrifty Place at Marina del Rey.
+We got a lift to the Ferry that would take us to Cuelebra from the Thrifty people so we arrived by 1 PM for our 2:30 Ferry.
 We had lunch at the Cafe Delicias, hung out and got the back seat of the ferry.
-We got to travel through a rain squall but stayed dry.
+We traveled through a rain squall but stayed dry.
 By the time Francette and Bernie picked us up it had stopped raining.
 The Ferry dock is now a mess because they are rebuilding it.
-As we were loading off the front the guys in the back were offloading tiles and bags of cement onto the job site.
+As we were loading off the front the guys in the back were offloading tiles and bags of cement onto the job site so they could continue its rebuild.

 Breakfast.
-Yoga on the dock.
+Yoga on the deck.
 Talked to Jessica and Melissa.
 Met Robert and Diana.

 Wet morning, breakfast inside, figured out snorkeling gear. killer yoga.
 Drove to Melones Beach.
 Beautiful Reef.
 Met a local couple who among other things grow Francette's papaya, who waded in with their Budweiser, ice tea and dog.
 We ate our papaya.